 One of the aims of the casebook method is to shorten the hearing process by avoiding the need to undertake research once hearings have started.
-It also helps claimants to detail fully - that is, to particularise - their claims before hearings start, and it helps the Crown prepare its response to the claims.
+It also helps claimants to fully detail - to particularise - their claims before hearings start, and it helps the Crown prepare its response to the claims.